Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

 \subsection{One-step kernel-differentiation}

-We can give a pointwise formula for $\delta (L_p L_{f_\gamma} q) (x)$, which seems to be a long-known wisdom.
-An intuitive explanation of the following lemma is given in \cref{s:intui}.
-Then we give the integral version which can be computed by Monte Carlo algorithms.
-An intuition of the lemmas are given in \cref{s:intui}.
+We give a pointwise formula for $\delta (L_p L_{f^\gamma} q) (x)$, which seems to be a long-known wisdom.
+An intuitive explanation of the following lemma is given in \Cref{s:intui}.
+Then we give the integrated version which can be computed by Monte Carlo algorithms.
+An intuition of the lemmas is given in \Cref{s:intui}.

-\begin{lemma} [local one-step kernel-differentiation formula] Under \cref{ass:basic}, then for any density $h_0$
+\begin{lemma} [local one-step kernel-differentiation formula] Under \Cref{ass:basic}, then for any density $h_0$

-Here $\delta:=\partial/\partial \gamma|_{\gamma=0}$, and $\delta f_\gamma (x_0) \cdot dp(x_1 - f x_0)$ is the derivative of the function $p(\cdot)$ at $x_1-fx_0$ in the direction $\delta f_\gamma (x_0)$, which is a vector at $fx_0$. \end{lemma}
+Here $\delta:=\partial/\partial \gamma|_{\gamma=0}$, and $\delta f^\gamma (x_0) \cdot dp(x_1 - f x_0)$ is the derivative of the function $p(\cdot)$ at $x_1-fx_0$ in the direction $\delta f^\gamma (x_0)$, which is a vector at $fx_0$. \end{lemma}

-\begin{remark*}[] Note that we do not compute $\delta L_{f_\gamma} $ separately.
-In fact, the main point here is that the convolution with $p$ allows us to differentiate $p$, which is typically much more forgiving than differentiating only $L_{f_\gamma} $.
-Although there is a divergence formula, $\delta L_{f_\gamma} h_0 = \div (h_0 \delta f_\gamma \circ f^{-1})$, but then we still need to know the derivative of $h_0$.
-This is difficult when $h_0$ is the physical density $h$: we can quench a specific noise sequence $ \left\{ Y_n=y_n\right\}_{n\ge 0}$ and, for each sample path, apply the adjoint shadowing lemma and equivariant divergence formula in \cite{TrsfOprt,Ni_asl}, but this requires hyperbolicity, which can be too strict to real-life systems. \end{remark*}
+\begin{remark*}[] Note that we do not compute $\delta L_{f^\gamma} $ separately.
+In fact, the main point here is that the convolution with $p$ allows us to differentiate the kernel $p$, which is typically much more forgiving than differentiating the dynamics $f^\gamma$. \end{remark*}